s0xzwasd/border-radius-for-us/README.md

 - [ ] User can select a specific browser prefix.
 - [ ] User can go and see the documentation for this property.

+### Used technologies and libraries

+- React
+- TypeScript
+- CSS Modules
+- create-react-app

 ### Available Scripts

 In the project directory, you can run: